Afghanistan: UN envoy urges Taliban to halt attacks on cities | DW | 06.08.2021

 The diplomat questioned whether the Taliban had the interests of civilians at heart saying: "A party that was genuinely committed to a negotiated settlement would not risk so many civilian casualties, because it would understand that the process of reconciliation will be more challenging the more blood is shed."

-The European Union condemned the Taliban's latest deadly attacks in Afghanistan and demanded "an urgent, comprehensive and permanent ceasefire."
+The European Union has been among those condemning the Taliban's deadly attacks and demanded "an urgent, comprehensive and permanent ceasefire."

+"The Afghan crisis, the refugee crisis is a humanitarian crisis.
+And we also, as the European Union, need to play our part in making sure that these refugees are well taken care of in the neighboring countries.
+But I think also in the European Union."

 The open meeting was requested by the Afghan government as worsening security and humanitarian crises envelop the country.
 The Taliban have managed to take control of vast parts of the countryside.

-On Friday, militant group captured its first provisional capital, taking control of Zaranj in the southern province of Nimroz.
+On Friday, the militant group captured its first provincial capital, taking control of Zaranj in the southern province of Nimroz.

 The Taliban has concentrated attacks on a number of large cities including Kunduz, Herat and Lashkar Gah.